deibhaid/lTerm2/docs/VT100_PARSER_MIGRATION.md

 ## VT100 Parser Migration Plan

-Purpose: capture the concrete steps needed to move the Objective-C parser/terminal stack into `libiterm-core` while keeping behavior parity with macOS iTerm2.
+Purpose: capture the concrete steps needed to move the Objective-C parser/terminal stack into `libiterm-core` while keeping behavior parity with the macOS upstream terminal.

 ### 1. Modules to Extract
 | Module | Source files | Notes |